Alluxio/alluxio/docs/en/basic/Command-Line-Interface.md

 * Adding `-R` option deletes all contents of the directory and the directory itself.
 * Adding `-U` option skips the check for whether the UFS contents being deleted are in-sync with Alluxio before attempting to delete persisted directories.
-* Adding `-alluxioOnly` option removes data and metadata from Alluxio space only.
+* Adding `--alluxioOnly` option removes data and metadata from Alluxio space only.
 The under storage system will not be affected.

 For example, `rm` can be used to remove temporary files which are no longer needed.